dustinkredmond/GroovyServer/README.md

 their way through password based authentication.

 That being said, there are instances of GroovyServer on the WWW today, and (knock on wood) they remain secure and un-compromised.
-One must weight the risks before making any web-application publicly available.
+One must weigh the risks before making any web-application publicly available.

 ---